 When you start to run out of tissue, tell your students’ parents or guardians that they can pick some up at the dollar store!

-A simple sticker goes a long way in recognizing kids and keeping them motivated.
+A simple sticker can go a long way in helping teachers recognize and motivate kids.
 You can get hundreds of stickers for next to nothing at the dollar store.

 Encourage students to double-check their work and give them erasers as rewards!